avidLearnerInProgress/designing-data-intensive-applications-notes/notes/Chapter3/Chapter3.md

 -   You’re probably not going to implement your own storage engine from scratch, but you do need to select a storage engine that is appropriate for your application, from the many that are available.
 In order to tune a storage engine to perform well on your kind of workload, you need to have a rough idea of what the storage engine is doing under the hood.
--   There is a big difference between storage engines that are optimized for transactional workloads and those that are optimised for analytics.
+-   There is a big difference between storage engines that are optimised for transactional workloads and those that are optimised for analytics.
 -   Two families of storage engines ⇒ log-structured & page-oriented

 ### Data Structures That Power Your Database